kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ## Questions 61-70

 ### Q2.61
+A woman pulled from a fire is markedly hypoxic.
+Respiration in this patient will be rapidly influenced by hypoxia through its stimulatory effect:
 #### Answer: ?

 ### Q2.62
+A 66-yo man who is a chronic smoker is admitted for elective repair of a right-sided indirect inguinal hernia.
+His clinical examination and chest radiological findings are consistent with chronic obstructive airway disease.
+He is sent for pulmonary function tests (PFTs).
+Which of the following abnormalities is most likely to be present in this patients?
 #### Answer: ?

 ### Q2.63
+A patient with deteriorating renal function is to undergo estimation of his glomerular filtration rate (GFR).
+Which of the following substances will be the best choice for the estimation of GFR in this patient?
 #### Answer: ?

 ### Q2.64
+A 76-yo woman undergoes sigmoid colectomy for ruptured diverticulum.
+Her baseline BP is 140/80 mmHg.
+She requires multiple boluses of phenylephrine in the operating room to support her BP.
+On return to ICU, the patient is mechanically ventilated and her BP is 90/50 mmHg.
+Her urinary output is 15mL in the first hour.
+Which of the following is the best strategy to improve her urine output?

 #### Answer: ?

 ### Q2.65
+A 65-yo man with a Hx of hypertension (usual BP 150/90) and intermittent atrial fibrillation (AF) is admitted to ED with a 6-hr Hx of a painful white leg.
 #### Answer: ?

 ### Q2.66
+A 26-yo man falls from a ladder and sustains injury to the back of his neck.
+Computed tomography (CT) reveals a bony fragment that penetrated the lateral portion of the dorsal columns.
+Which of the following functions is most likely to affected by this lesion?
 #### Answer: ?

 ### Q2.67
+A 55-yr old man is admitted to an ICU with acute respiratory distress syndrome.
+Which of the following variables is most likely to be lower than normal in this patient?
 #### Answer: ?

 ### Q2.68
+A 43-yo man has a parathyroid adenoma producing elevated levels of parathyroid hormone.
+Which of the following statements about parathyroid hormone is true?
 #### Answer: ?

 ### Q2.69
+Hypoxia generally causes vasodilatation in arterial beds.
+In which organ does hypoxia cause vasoconstriction of arterial beds?
 #### Answer: ?

 ### Q2.70
+Tissue plasminogen activator (tPA) is a naturally occurring thrombolytic substance.
+The thrombolytic mechanism of action of tPA involves:
 #### Answer: ?

 ## Questions 71-80